-The Seventh Annual Come to Galapagos Marathon is Being Held Twice!
+The Eighth Annual Come to Galapagos Marathon is Being Held Twice!

 August 5 and October 4, 2022

 (marathon, half marathon and 10K)

 In response to popular demand and in an effort to keep the running field to the limited number we can manage in the personalized style we do; the 2018 Come to Galapagos Marathon will be held August 5 (cool weather here, a “light month” for marathons offered elsewhere in the world) and October 14 (cool weather here, the slow season for tourism and so a good date for the local economy).
 Last three years of results click here.

 Sign up early, enrollment is limited!